hypercoind/hypercoin-research/README.md

 # Hypercoin Research

-A simple website for publishing Bitcoin and cryptocurrency research.
+A simple website for publishing Bitcoin research.

 ## Deployment